SIBIRAJIM/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS
-By this we have verified the truth table of JK and SR using verilog.
+By this we have verified the truth table of SR, JK, D and T using verilog.